LANDLORDS IN CARDIFF, SWANSEA, NEWPORT

 We may be able to help you.
 Owing to some major updates to the datasets used within the EPC software, the answer may be nothing more than just an updated EPC.

 Also non-repayable Grants for improving the levels of home insulation are still available to tenants.
-They are not means tested, nor benefit dependent – every house qualifies for some level of grant funding.
-This type of Grant is being withdrawn in September 2018.

 What are the MEES and Regulations?